The Tensor Lab

 Gap Analysis and Literature Review

 The Tensor Lab Summer Fellowship runs from June to August and is built around focused, independent research.
-At the start of the program, physician-scientists from institutions like UCSF, NIH, and UMD present the most pressing open questions from their fields: real clinical gaps in areas like radiology, surgery, cardiology, oncology, and more.
+At the start of the program, physician-scientists from institutions like UCSF, NIH, and UMD contribute the most pressing open questions from their fields: real clinical gaps in areas like radiology, surgery, oncology, and more.
 Fellows listen to these presentations, select the challenge that resonates most, and begin designing a machine learning–based approach.
 In the first two weeks, each fellow conducts a targeted literature review, defines a tractable research question, and develops a concrete plan for execution with feedback from a medical student mentor and a clinical advisor.

 Project Implementation